chrismetz09/K8s-mermaid-blog/README.md

 ## Why are diagrams useful for documentation?

-* **Friendly entry point**.
+* **Friendly landing spot**.
 Greeting readers with a page full of text can be intimidating to those new to Kubernetes, software engineering and tech writing.

-* **Faster grasp of concepts.** A diagram can serve as a roadmap for details covered in the accompanying text.
+* **Faster grasp of concepts.** A diagram can serve as a visual roadmap for details covered in the accompanying text.

 * **Better retention.** Humans remember pictures better than words.